 Getting the Creative Cloud typically takes a couple of days start to finish, so don't wait until the last minute.
-After you've established your Huskers email account, the procedure to download the Creative Cloud is found at As http://itprocurement.unl.edu/adobe-creative-cloud-full-suite
+You will have to make your Huskers Email your primary email in MyRed and remove any previous accounts you may have had with Adobe, even trial version accounts.
+After you've established your Huskers email account, the procedure to download the Creative Cloud is found at http://itprocurement.unl.edu/adobe-creative-cloud-full-suite

-If you have any difficulty with any of these procedures, help is available at the ResNet Office in Sandoz, 402-472-3535 or at the Computer Help Center in the 501 Building, 402-472-3970 or at the HuskerTech Desk in the Adele Hall Learning Commons in Love Library North.
+If you have any difficulty with any of these procedures, helpis available at the ResNet Office in Sandoz Residence Hall, 402-472-3535 or at the HuskerTech Help Center in the room 31, Love Library South.
+402-472-3970 or at the HuskerTech Desk in the Adele Hall Learning Commons in Love Library North.